cdefgah/whatsapp-jpeg-repair/README.md

 ./runme.sh
 ```

-This will launch `WhatsAppJpegRepair` with all the parameters you provided in the `runme.sh` file.
+This will launch `whatsapp-jpeg-repair` with all the parameters you provided in the `runme.sh` file.

 ## <a name="how-it-works">How it Works: Direct vs Managed Mode</a>